 Skip to main content

-Title: Sponsor: Director of Housing and Community Development Department Accepting the recommendations of the Housing Trust Fund Board; reducing an existing appropriation by $6,980,346.00 and appropriating $6,980,346.00 from previously appropriated fund balance in the Housing Trust Fund; authorizing the Manager of Procurement Services to execute various funding agreements in accordance with this Ordinance; and authorizing the Director of the Housing and Community Development Department to expend up to $6,980,346.00 from funds appropriated in the Housing Trust Fund.
+Title: Sponsor: Director of Housing and Community Development Department Accepting partial recommendations of the Housing Trust Fund Board; reducing existing appropriations of the Housing Trust Fund, Fund No. 2490 by $8,530,346.00 and appropriating the same; authorizing the Director of the Housing and Community Development Department to expend up to $8,530,346.00 from funds previously appropriated in the Housing Trust Fund; directing the City Manager to reevaluate Round 5 applications using reprogrammed funds; and authorizing the Manager of Procurement Services to execute various funding agreements in accordance with this Ordinance.

 Sponsors: Director of Housing and Community Development